jmcdowell127/Mission_to_Mars_Challenge/README.md

 * **BeautifulSoup** - A Python library for pulling data out of HTML and XML files
 * **MongoDB** - A document database with scalability and flexibility as well as querying and indexing.
   *  A distributed database at its core, so high availability, horizontal scaling, and geographic distribution are built in and easy to use
-* **Flask PyMongo** - a widely adopted helper called Flask-PyMongo which is a wrapper around PyMongo, closely integrated with Flask.
+* **Flask-PyMongo** - A widely adopted helper called Flask-PyMongo which is a wrapper around PyMongo, closely integrated with Flask.
   * Flask is a widely adopted Python framework for building web applications.
   * PyMongo is the official MongoDB Driver for Python.
 * **HTML5lib** - A Python library required to run scraping code successfully.
 Used to parse HTML in Python